insqu/sc/README.md

 ```
 > note: you must replace `{YOUR_API_KEY}` with your _alchemy API_KEY_

-Now we are ready to interact with the public Rinkeby test network using Hardhat
+Now we are ready to interact with the public Goerli test network using Hardhat

-## The Hardhat Rinkeby console
+## The Hardhat Goerli console
 We in the `sc` directory we can run:
 ```sh
 npx hardhat console --network rinkeby